-I literally picked up this recipe while having one of the most decadent, best hot chocolates in Paris with my daughter, Lucie.
-Upstairs in the cosy tearoom, there was a stand of French cookery books at our perusal.
+I found this one by chance while sipping one of the best hot chocolates in Paris with my daughter, Lucie.
+Upstairs in the cosy tearoom, a little stand of cookery books waited for browsing.
+Lucie grabbed one about the most glamorous toilets in Paris (don't ask… unless you want my top tip in the comments).

-When I first made it, the family seemed surprised.
-Their reaction was like, "This isn't usually your style of cake, Mum."
-Agreed.
+"This isn't usually your style of cake, Mum."

 How to Make French Apple Cake

-Meanwhile, butter the cake tin and line with the flaked almonds.
-Melt the rest of the butter.
+While the apples bake, butter a springform pan and line the base with flaked almonds.
+Melt the remaining butter.

 Make a syrup in a saucepan with the 50g (3 tablespoons) sugar and 3 tablespoon water.
 Bring to the boil then remove from the heat and add the Calvados or rum.